by Ravindra Warang

 Common Categories

 Nutraceuticals don’t require a prescription and are widely available over the counter or online.
+However, it’s essential to understand how to choose between pharmaceuticals and nutraceuticals based on safety, efficacy, and regulatory approval.

 What Are Pharmaceuticals?